cormullion/Karnak.jl/docs/src/syntax.md

 end 600 300
 ```

+The coordinates of the positions are returned by the `drawgraph()` function.

 ## The `vertexfunction` and `edgefunction` arguments

 The two keyword arguments `vertexfunction` and `edgefunction` allow you to pass control over the drawing process completely to two functions, which can be anonymous functions.